-The easement holders don’t share the same rights with the property owner.
+The easement holders don’t share the same rights with the property owners parcel of land.
 They are not allowed to occupy the property or prevent others from using it unless other users of the property interfere with the easement’s purpose.
 Contrary to this, the owner of the property may use the easement and have all the rights to prevent others from using the property except the easement holder.

 There are several types of easements.
 But three of them are most likely encountered by many.
 Here are some of the most common:

 What Is A Easement Appurtenant?

 The word appurtenant means “attached to.”
 An easement appurtenant is a type of easement that usually appears in situations where two landowners seek to use adjoining part of a property.